Hexcein-moonsters/smartschool-plugins/README.md

 ## Contributing

-If you have created a plugin that you would like to share with the community, we encourage you to contribute it to this repository.
-To contribute, simply fork this repository, make your changes, and submit a pull request.
+If you have created a plugin for Smartschool that you would like to share, comment in this github and paste your file there.

 Before submitting a pull request, please make sure that your code is well-documented and adheres to the best practices for plugin development.